r4ppz/research-repo-docs/docs/api_contract.md

   - Can read papers metadata (active by default, archived excluded)
   - Can create requests and view own requests
   - Can download files only if their request is ACCEPTED for that paper (even if that paper later becomes archived)
+  - UI routes (non-API): `/` (Library), `/student/requests`
 - DEPARTMENT_ADMIN
   - Has department; can CRUD papers in their department
   - Can view and decide (ACCEPT/REJECT) requests for their department
   - Can archive/unarchive papers in their department
   - Can always download/view files for papers in their department (active or archived)
+  - UI routes (non-API): `/` (Library), `/department-admin/requests`, `/department-admin/research`
 - SUPER_ADMIN
   - No department; can manage everything across all departments
   - Can filter by department via query params where applicable
+  - UI routes (non-API): `/` (Library), `/super-admin/requests`, `/super-admin/research`

+Notes:

+- UI routes are provided here to make the role gating explicit for the frontend.
+They are not API endpoints and have no server routing implications.
+Backend enforces access via JWT and RBAC regardless of UI route structure.

 ---